 There are many ways to boost your credit rating before you apply for a mortgage.

-Lenders will look at how affordable your mortgage payments will be before granting you a loan, so you may struggle to find a mortgage with a low income.
+Lenders will look at how affordable your mortgage payments will be before granting you a loan, so you might struggle to find a mortgage with a low income.

 They’ll examine your total budget and the size of the mortgage you want, to check if your income could comfortably cover the repayments, your bills and your living costs.

 They’ll also look at whether you’ll be able to make repayments if your personal circumstances were to change or interest rates were to rise.